45minutes cooking time

 Giant Chocolate Buttons

-Everyone loves chocolate buttons so how about these yummy giant chocolate buttons as a gift, to yourself or someone else!
+Giant chocolate buttons a gift, to yourself or someone else!

 Now that we are in autumn everyone is looking for things to do with the kids to celebrate this lovely colourful season.
 Here we have some great ideas, and they don't all involve being cooped up indoors!
 Get out and enjoy the cooler, fresh air and the crunchy leaves under foot - you can always return home afterwards for a hot chocolate and a snuggle